Buying property

 Capital Gains tax

 Depending on the duration of ownership and the profit made, capital gains tax is levied by the canton should you sell your property.
-Out of all 26 cantons, Valais for example has one of the lowest capital tax rates.
+Out of all 26 cantons, Valais, for example, has one of the lowest capital tax rates.

 View our property portfolio across Switzerland.